INTERNATIONAL

 TO APPLY:

-• Each application will be examined and awarded by EoF Summer School Scientific Board, coordinated by Paolo Santori, Valentina Rotondi, Matteo Rizzoli
+• Each application was examined and awarded by EoF Summer School Scientific Board, coordinated by Paolo Santori, Valentina Rotondi, Matteo Rizzoli

-• Applicants will be notified of the outcome of their application via email by June 10, 2024
+• Applicants were informed of the outcome of their application via email by June 10, 2024

 • Tuition Payment deadline: July 1st, 2024